Attorney General Keith Ellison launches bid for re-election

 "This effort, this campaign will continue to expand the electorate — we need maximum participation from every Minnesotan who cares about a fair economy and a fair society," Ellison said.

-Ellison took office in 2019 behind an oft-repeated mantra that he wanted to fight for people to "afford their lives and live with dignity and respect."
+Ellison took office in 2019 behind an oft-repeated mantra that he wanted to help people "afford their lives and live with dignity and respect."
 On Monday, for the first time, he added "safety" to that message.

 "Keith Ellison lost the confidence of voters around the state the moment he chose 'Defund the Police' politics over the safety and well-being of Minnesotan," said Preya Samsundar, a spokesperson for the Republican National Committee.
 "Ellison's days as top cop are numbered as folks across Minnesota reject his radical agenda and will show that by electing a Republican who will value the rule of law, protect their families, and back the blue."